sst/sst/www/docs/constructs/Function.md

 Note that the modules listed in `nodeModules` must be present in the `package.json`'s dependencies.
 The same version will be used for installation.
 The lock file, `yarn.lock` or `package-lock.json`, will be used along with its respective installer, yarn or npm.

+#### externalModules vs nodeModules

+The two props `externalModules` and `nodeModules` might seem similar but there is one critical difference.

+The `externalModules` are NOT included in your Lambda function package.
+It's expected that these are made available in the Lambda function environment.
+Typically meant for modules that are used as Lambda Layers.

+The `nodeModules` on the other hand are included in the Lambda function package.
+But they are simply zipped up directly and not bundled using esbuild.
+This is meant for modules that are not compatible with esbuild.

 ### copyFiles?

 _Type_ : [`FunctionBundleCopyFilesProps[]`](#functionbundlecopyfilesprops), _defaults to_ `[]`